 This modelling estimated that representative farm system types comprising about 65% of dairy farms in the Upper Manawatū Targeted Water Management Sub-zones would not be financially viable after management practices had been introduced to enable them to operate within the current cumulative nitrogen leaching maximums in Table 14.2.
-Of the remainder, many would only be able to operate within the cumulative nitrogen leaching maximums by depleting their soil nitrogen reserves, which is not sustainable over time.
+Of the remainder,

-&lt;sup>24 Ridler, B, 2016: The feasibility of nutrient leaching reductions (N leaching) within the constraints of minimum impact on the profitability and production of five dairy farms in Horizons Region, A Report for Horizons Regional Council, June 2016.
+24 Ridler, B, 2016: The feasibility of nutrient leaching reductions (N leaching) within the constraints of minimum impact on the profitability and production of five dairy farms in Horizons Region, A Report for Horizons Regional Council, June 2016.

-&lt;sup>25 Ridler, B, 2017: The feasibility of nutrient leaching reductions (N leaching) within the constraints of minimum impact on the profitability and production of three dairy farms in Horizons Region, A Report for Horizons Regional Council, December 2018.
+25 Ridler, B, 2017: The feasibility of nutrient leaching reductions (N leaching) within the constraints of minimum impact on the profitability and production of three dairy farms in Horizons Region, A Report for Horizons Regional Council, December 2017.

-&lt;sup>26 Parminter, T, 2018: An impact assessment of One Plan policies and rules on farming systems in the Tararua District and the Manawatū-Wanganui Region.
+26 Parminter, T, 2018: An impact assessment of One Plan policies and rules on farming systems in the Tararua District and the Manawatu Wanganui Region.
 KapAg, January 2018.